AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/overlays.md

 # Überlagerungen in AEM as a Cloud Service{#overlays-in-aem}

-Adobe Experience Manager als Cloud Service verwendet das Prinzip von Überlagerungen, um Ihnen zu ermöglichen, die Konsolen und andere Funktionen (z.
+Adobe Experience Manager as a Cloud Service verwendet das Prinzip von Überlagerungen, um Ihnen zu ermöglichen, die Konsolen und andere Funktionen (z.
 B. das Erstellen von Seiten) zu erweitern und anzupassen.

 <!--
 Adobe Experience Manager as a Cloud Service uses the principle of overlays to allow you to extend and customize the [consoles](/help/sites-developing/customizing-consoles-touch.md) and other functionality (for example, [page authoring](/help/sites-developing/customizing-page-authoring-touch.md)).